al-faj/delta-don/README.md

 # delta-don
-this is a new delta-don
+this is a new delta-don.